javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 ![](garbage-collection-3.png)

-...And their refences, while possible:
+...And their references, while possible:

 ![](garbage-collection-4.png)